4630 N. Rome Avenue, Tampa, Florida 33603 | p. 813-870-0860 | f. 813-877-9136

 50 - 59

-The Semester Grade is the aggregate of the two quarter grades and any semester assessment that may apply.
-This letter grade is derived from Table 2 above.
-The corresponding Quality/Grade points are also awarded accordingly from Table 2 at the end of each semester.
+The semester grade is calculated from the semester assessments (80%) and the semester exam (20%).
 Because semester exams represent a comprehensive understanding of the course material, they play the following additional role in determining the final semester grade.

-A semester exam grade of one or two letter grades above the average of the two quarter grades will improve overall achievement by one letter grade.
+A semester exam grade of one or two letter grades above the student’s semester grade prior to the exam, will improve overall achievement by one letter grade.
 E.g. a student with a grade of C going into the semester exam who receives a B or an A on the exam will receive a B for the semester.

 Can't access your account?